-Whether you've always wanted to try it with your partner or not fussed, anal sex is one of the most misunderstood and taboo subject.
+Whether you've always wanted to try it with your partner or aren’t particularly fussed, anal sex is one of the most misunderstood and taboo subjects.
 If you're looking to spice things up in the bedroom or want to try something new, here are 5 things you need to know about anal sex:

 Since your anal muscles are built to keep things in, constant use of the muscles can cause it to stretch and weaken the surrounding tissue.
 If you notice this happen don't fret, muscles can be strengthened.
 Not only are kegels helpful in tightening muscles they can help prepare you for anal sex; making intimacy with your partner even more pleasurable.

 Eating foods packed in fibre can help impact the degree of comfort and pleasure you receive during anal sex with your partner.
 Fibre is a great resource in helping clear the content of your stomach while helping pass stool through the body.
 If you don't have enough fibre in your diet, you may have a hard time going to the bathroom which can cause muscle strain while causing discomfort.
 To make the most of your time in the bedroom, make sure to eat foods that are rich in fibre.

 Anal sex doesn’t need to have such a stigma attached to it.
 After all, for those that love it, it can be an incredibly pleasurable experience.
 It’s important to be as comfortable as possible before engaging in anal sex and be sure your lover or you wear a condom and use plenty of lubricant.